Josh-E-S/pexip-infinity-gcp-terraform/README.md

+🚧 Work in Progress: This project is under active development and only for community use.
+This is not and Official Pexip repo. 🚧

 # Pexip Infinity on Google Cloud Platform

 Infrastructure as Code templates for deploying Pexip Infinity video conferencing platform on Google Cloud Platform (GCP).